tuva-health/docs/docs/guides/data-source-setup/mapping.md

 The mapping audit checks that
 the value of this field is a two-character string and that it is consistent across all lines for a given `claim_id`.
+The mapping audit does not check whether the value of this field is a valid value from terminology because if your raw data has invalid values you will map them to the input layer and Tuva's data quality intelligence will point out invalid values downstream from the input layer.

 #### place_of_service_code